3 Cryptocurrencies to Buy and Hold Forever

 *Stock Advisor returns as of December 16, 2021

-Katie Brockman owns Bitcoin and Ethereum.
-The Motley Fool owns and recommends Bitcoin, Ethereum, and Visa.
+Keith Speights has no position in any of the stocks mentioned.
+The Motley Fool owns and recommends Bitcoin and Ethereum.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.